-As it’s basically, the same bike, minus the fairing, you have to look to the Panigale V4 S to see how the Streetfighter V4 S will stand the test of time.
+As it’s basically, the same bike, minus the fairing, you have to look to the Panigale V4 S to see how the Ducati V4 Streetfighter will stand the test of time.

-Most owner reviews give five stars for reliability and build quality, but there are occasional blips with reports of minor electronics issues.
+There are occasional reliability blips with reports of minor electronics issues.
 The original 2018 Panigale V4 S also had its fair share of recalls in its first year of production, but that should mean that the problems have been ironed out by now.

-The Streetfighter is nearly five grand cheaper than a Panigale V4 S (2020 pricing), which is a relative bargain for what is a better riding experience on the road.
+The Ducati Streetfighter V4 price is nearly five grand cheaper than a Panigale V4 S (2020 pricing), which is a relative bargain for what is a better riding experience on the road.

 But it’s still a lot for a naked bike, whichever way you slice it and for the price you’d want its front mudguard, hugger, exhaust shroud and wings to be carbon fibre, not plastic and while there’s a heated grips button on the right switchgear, you have to pay extra for the actual grips themselves.

-If the price of the top-spec Streetfighter V4 S is a step too far, there’s a base model costing just over two grand less.
+If the price of the top-spec Streetfighter V4 S is a step too far, there’s a base model costing just over two grand less (even then, it's still £5,293 more than a standard 2021 Yamaha MT-10).
 It’s 2kg heavier and has cast wheels, mechanically adjustable Showa Big Piston Forks and Sachs shock.
 If the Panigale V4 is anything to go by it won’t ride a million miles differently, but without semi-active damping the suspension will be a little firmer.

 For that kind of money, you’re best off with a fully loaded (and slightly cheaper) Aprilia Tuono V4 1100 Factory, or on a PCP deal (25% down, annual 4000 mileage over 36 months) the Streetfighter V4 S is only a few quid a month more than the base model.